OfficeDev/msteams-docs.ru-RU/msteams-platform/tabs/how-to/authentication/auth-oauth-provider.md

          return res.redirect('msteams://teams.microsoft.com/l/auth-callback?authId=${state.authId}&code=${req.query.code}')
       }
       else {
-      // continue redirecting to a web-page that will call notifySuccsss() – usually this method is used in Teams-Web …
+      // continue redirecting to a web-page that will call notifySuccess() – usually this method is used in Teams-Web …
       ```